kewilliams86/pubmed_extension/README.md

 To use:

-Compress getPhrase.js, manifest.json, and phraseDialog.css into zip file.
+Compress pubmed_acronym_detector to .zip file

-Go to "chrome://extensions/", click "Load unpacked" and select folder containing the three files.
+Go to "chrome://extensions/", click "Load unpacked" and select zip folder.

 Browse https://pubmed.ncbi.nlm.nih.gov/ and enjoy!